aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltx-to-xls/_index.md

 ---
 title: Java XLTX to XLS - XLTX to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTX to XLS in Java.
-Java Convert XLTX to XLS saveformat.
-Java XLTX to XLS format.
-Save XLTX to XLS Java.
+Convert XLTX to XLS quickly and easily with Aspose.Cells.
+Java XLTX to XLS.
+Java Save XLTX to XLS.
+Save XLTX as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTX to XLS in Java., Java XLTX to XLS saveformat., XLTX to XLS Java., Java Convert XLTX to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTX to XLS in Java., Save XLTX to XLS using Java., Java XLTX to XLS saveformat., XLTX to XLS Converter., Java Save XLTX as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}